-In this article, I will explain why full-face helmets are safer than open-face ones.
-Moreover, I will offer you guidance on picking the safest possible motorcycle helmet.
+In this article, I will delve into the reasons why full-face helmets are safer than their open-face counterparts.
+Moreover, I will provide guidance on choosing the safest motorcycle helmet possible.

 Reasons Full-Face Helmets Are Safer